Mariano-Florentino Cuéllar: Professional career

 After law school, Cuéllar worked at the U.S. Department of the Treasury, and clerked for Chief Judge Mary M. Schroeder on the U.S. Court of Appeals for the Ninth Circuit.

 He joined the faculty of Stanford Law School in 2001.
 He was named Professor of Law and Deane F. Johnson Faculty Scholar in 2007 and Professor (by courtesy) of Political Science in the School of Humanities and Sciences in 2010, and became Stanley Morrison Professor of Law in 2012.
 At Stanford, he also served as Co-Director of the university's interdisciplinary Center for International Security and Cooperation (CISAC), working with former Los Alamos National Laboratory Director Siegfried Hecker.

-In February 2013, he was promoted and chosen to succeed former Stanford president Gerhard Casper as Director of the Freeman Spogli Institute for International Studies, Stanford's principal institution for research and education on international affairs, and CISAC's parent organization.
+In February 2013, he was chosen to succeed former Stanford president Gerhard Casper as Director of the Freeman Spogli Institute for International Studies, Stanford's principal institution for research and education on international affairs, and CISAC's parent organization.
 During the years he led the Freeman Spogli Institute and CISAC, Cuéllar grew the Institute's faculty, launched university-wide initiatives on global poverty and on cybersecurity, expanded Stanford's role in nuclear security and arms control research and policy, increased support for global health and governance projects, and broadened opportunities for student and faculty research abroad.

-Cuéllar is a scholar of public law, complex organizations, and political economy whose research and teaching explore problems in administrative law and legislation, cyberlaw, international affairs, and public health and safety.
-His publications include: Administrative Law: The American Public Law System (West, 2014; co-authored); Governing Security (Stanford University Press, 2013); and numerous articles on administrative agencies, legislation, regulatory and criminal enforcement, cyberlaw, public health law, law and development, the history of institutions, citizenship and migration, international law, and domestic and international security.
+Cuéllar is a scholar of public law, complex organizations, and political economy whose research and teaching explore problems in administrative law and legislation, artificial intelligence and the law, international affairs, and public health and safety.
+His publications include: Government by Algorithm (ACUS, 2020; co-authored); Administrative Law: The American Public Law System (West, 2020, 2014; co-authored); Governing Security (Stanford University Press, 2013); and numerous articles on administrative agencies, regulatory and criminal enforcement, public health law, law and development, the history of institutions, citizenship and migration, international law, and domestic and international security.
 He has taught undergraduate, graduate, and law students.